ops-tools/ops-docker/README.md

 ```sh
 images=("project")
 ```
-Array or string declaring image tags, the first value would be used for running containers, others are just additional tags if you need them.
+Array or string declaring image tags, the first value would be used to refer working containers, others are just additional tags if you need them.
 If no value were assigned, `${basename}` would be used for image name.

 ##### instances